Forbidden City (nightclub): Jackie Mei Ling (1914-2000)

 Jackie Mei Ling, a very famous and successful dancer and female impersonator, publicly identified himself as a gay man.
 He is famous for his innovative Oriental dance in various performances.
-He once played the role of harem master in the show "The Girl in the Gilded Cage", with his flexible body contorting in a series of peculiar postures.
+He once played the role of harem master in the show "The Girl in the Gilded Cage", with his body contorting in a series of postures.

 Ling was born in Utah and moved to Chinatown at a young age.
 He met Jadin Wong when he was a performing at another club before Forbidden City.
 Then, as a team, they started dancing at Grace Hayes Lodge.
 Later, Ling and Wong started performing as featured stars at Forbidden City, making up to 75 to 100 dollars a week.
 He also designed costumes for other dancers who worked at the nightclub.

 Jadin Wong (1913-2010)

 Jadin Wong was a singer, dancer and later Asian talent manager.

 She was born in Marysville but raised in Stockton, California; raised by a conservative father who was a cook, Wong recalled how dance was never something her family supported despite her mother's love of music.
 Wong would sneak out from the window of her house to watch shows hosted by traveling dance companies.
 She then moved to San Francisco after the death of her father.
 She eventually joined Forbidden City after meeting Charlie Low and his wife when she was taking dance classes at Michio Itō's School of Dance.
 She also taught choreography to Noel Toy after Toy's first bubble dance because of Toy's inexperience with dance.